shpaz/openshift-data-workshop/2-amq-persistent-odf/README.md

-# Exercise 2 - Create a resilient Kafka cluster using ODF RBD and CruiseControl
+# Exercise 2 - Create a resilient Kafka cluster using ODF RBD

 ## Table of Contents